dappjumper/trust-tower-defenders/README.md

 ## Installation
 - Clone this repository to your machine
-- Execute in command line `npm run start`
+- Execute in command line `npm run init`

 ## Building the game
 - Make sure you have the project source (closed source) in the /app folder